AaronWatters/H5Gizmos/README.md

 # H5Gizmos

+A computer dashboard is a graphical user interface that provides real-time feedback about the state of a system or process.
+It is typically used in scientific and engineering applications where it is important to monitor the status of complex systems.

+The computer dashboard was first developed at Lawrence Livermore National Laboratory in the early 1990s.
+It was designed to provide immediate feedback about the performance of supercomputers, which were then used for simulations of nuclear weapons tests.
+The original dashboard included several hundred individual gauges that displayed various aspects of system performance.

+Today, computer dashboards are used in a wide variety of applications, from monitoring web servers and databases to tracking the progress of scientific experiments.
+They have also been adapted for use in business settings, where they can provide information about sales figures, customer satisfaction levels, and other key metrics.

 H5Gizmos provides
-tools for building interactive graphical interfaces for applications using browser technology and HTML5.
+tools for building dashboards and other interactive graphical interfaces for applications using browser technology and HTML5.

 A Gizmo "child" interface displays in a standard web browser such as Chrome and communicates with a "parent" Python process using a web socket and other HTTP protocols.
 H5Gizmos can load and